 8. Ignite Audio R1600/1D Mono Block Car Amplifier

-It is none-the-less a very good amplifier.
-Perhaps not as well built as some of the other models on our list, but it will certainly do until you can afford to upgrade to a better quality amplifier at a later date.
+It is, nonetheless, a very good amplifier.
+It’s not as well built as some of the other models on our list, but it will certainly do until you can afford to upgrade to a better-quality amplifier later.

 9. Planet Audio TR1500.1M Monoblock Car Amplifier

 At this point, we are starting to get into the lower end of our list of recommended amplifiers, so it should be no surprise that we don’t feel this model is as good as some of our earlier recommendations.
 However, all the amplifiers on this list could be a good choice if you need to get something for less than $100.